grocerycrud/documentation/3.x/getting_started/grocery-crud-enterprise-laravel-10-installation.md

     // Please note that if you have remember_state_upon_refresh set to false then this configuration
     // will also be set to false.
     'remember_filters_upon_refresh' => true,

+    // Include JavaScript files in the main output and don't return them at 'js_files' variable
+    // This is useful for quicker installations/demos, but it is recommended to set this to false
+    // and have all of your JavaScript files at the bottom of your page before the body tag ends.
+    // Please consider that when JavaScript files are included directly in the output, you lose the ability
+    // to control when and where these files are loaded.
+    'display_js_files_in_output' => false,
 ];</code></pre>

 <strong>Important Notice:</strong> Make sure that you have configured the correct website path at the file <code>.env</code>.
 More specifically change the below code: